So, you’re wondering how to feel alive again?

-You’re alive, but it doesn’t feel like you’re really living.
+You’re alive, but you don’t feel a sense of fulfillment.
 You’re not enjoying and experiencing life, you’re simply enduring it and waiting for joy to appear again.

 In order to get yourself out of this funk and get motivated again, you’ve gotta shake things up.